COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `OnTriggerEnter2D`: If the player collides with the `GameObject` holding this script, the camera `GameObject` is enabled.

-- `OnTriggerExit2D`:  If the player leaves the collision range of the `GameObject` holding this script the camera `GameObject` is disabled.
+- `OnTriggerExit2D`:  If the player leaves the collision range of the `GameObject` holding this script, the camera `GameObject` is disabled.

 #pagebreak()
 ==== `DoorTriggerLeft` <DoorTriggerLeftDetailed>